Robinson Checo

-Robinson Pérez Checo (born September 9, 1971, in Santiago de los Caballeros, Dominican Republic) is a former pitcher who played in Major League Baseball from 1997 through 1999.
+Robinson Pérez Checo (born September 9, 1971) is a former pitcher who played in Major League Baseball from 1997 through 1999.
 He batted and threw right-handed.

 A well-traveled pitcher, Checo never was able to fulfill the potential that he showed in the minor leagues.
 He played for at least 13 teams in four countries during his 12-year career.